avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/creating-files-and-directories.md

 ### **emacs**

 The limitation of `touch` is that it cannot be used to view or edit files.
 It is strictly for creating new, empty files or for updating the timestamps of existing files.
 If your goal is to create a file and immediately begin working on it, your best bet is to do so via a text editor like Emacs.
-Invoke `emacs` followed by the name of the file you want to create.
+Type `emacs` followed by the name of the file you want to create.
 For example, to create `file1`:

 ```
 emacs file1
 ```

 {% hint style="info" %}
-Technically, the file is not actually created when you open Emacs.
+Technically, the file is not actually created with this command.
 Instead, Emacs creates a temporary buffer in memory.
 The file is only created on disk when you save your work within Emacs.
 This is done by pressing `Ctrl + X` followed by `Ctrl + S`.
 {% endhint %}